itachhi/itachhi/README.md

-- 👋 Hi, I’m Lokesh Khurana.
+- Hi, I'm Lokesh Khurana.
-- 👀 I have completed my B.Tech in Computer Science from Amity University, Noida.
+- I have completed my B.Tech in Computer Science from Amity University, Noida.
-- 🌱 I’m currently learning Data Science, Machine Learning and Blockchain.
+- I’m currently learning Data Science, Machine Learning and Blockchain.
 I have published two research papers in the field of Deep Learning and Machine Learning.
-- 💞️ I’m looking to collaborate on various interesting projects in the field of Machine Learning and Data Science.
+- I’m looking to collaborate on various interesting projects in the field of Machine Learning and Data Science.
-- 📫 You can reach me through my LinkedIN profile: https://www.linkedin.com/in/lokesh-khurana-176515186/ Hoping to contribute with you in various amazing projects.
+- You can reach me through my LinkedIN profile: https://www.linkedin.com/in/lokesh-khurana-176515186/ Hoping to contribute with you in various amazing projects.

 <!---